 The <p> tag represents a paragraph of text and comes in handy when using the text widget of your sidebar.
 The paragraph element often is used to style text using classes and attributes.

 There comes a time when you will need to center an image or even YouTube video.
 By wrapping the code in the center element, your browser will automatically put the item in the center of the page or text area.

 I’ve saved the best for last because basic HTML is more than making words stand out…

 This is one of the most important basic elements you need to know – linking your text.
-Let's break it down first: the a is the element that tells the web you have a link which is why the closing tag is only the a.
-The ref part tells the web gremlins where you want to go, similar to a street name.
-One more important piece of information is that you need those quotes (plain only) around the URL.
+Let’s break it down first: the a is the element that tells the web you have a link, which is why the closing tag is only the a.
+The ref part shows the web gremlins where you want to go, similar to a street name.
+One more critical piece of information is that you need those quotes (plain only) around the URL.